REBELinBLUE/kube-guide/3-tutorial.md

 you will see the is *Pod* created.
 If you describe the *Pod* you will instead see this time that it was Scheduled, Pulled, Created and Started.

-> Note: The reason for deleting the *Pod* is because more fields are immutable on *Pods*, this is not a problem when
+> Note: The reason for deleting the *Pod* is because most fields are immutable on *Pods*, this is not a problem when
 > editing a *Deployment* as you would be editing the template which the *ReplicaSet* uses for the *Pod* rather than
 > the *Pod* itself.

-Now do the same thing with `resources.requests.cpu`, for example set it to 10 or 10000m to resource 10 cores (surely you don't have that many!).
+Now do the same thing with `resources.requests.cpu`, for example set it to 10 or 10000m to request 10 cores (surely you don't have that many!).
 Apply the file and once again run `describe`, the output again says why the *Pod* is stuck Pending